opsschool/curriculum/programming_201.rst

 Ruby
 ====
 Ruby is a very user friendly, flexible language and fun to use.
 To quote from Ruby's website Ruby is described as : "A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write."
 The creator of Ruby,  Yukihiro “Matz” Matsumoto, took various parts of his favourite languages ( Perl, Smalltalk, Ada, Lisp and Eiffel ) to create Ruby.

 Reading and writing Ruby code is amazingly easy and fun.
 Once you learn the basics, it is amazing how much can be achieved in so little and concise code.
 A very simple example would be how iterations or loops are done in Ruby :

 .. code-block:: cpp

-  for(int i = 0; i < 10; ++i) {
+  for(int i = 0; i < 3; ++i) {
-      // Do something
+      std::cout << "Hello"
   }

 You will see this for Ruby: